Battle of Brobacka

-The Battle of Brobacka was a battle fought in Alingsås between Sweden and Denmark on 9 August 1566.
+The Battle of Brobacka was fought in Alingsås between Sweden and Denmark on 9 August 1566.
 The Swedish army under command of Charles de Mornay successfully managed to ambush Daniel Rantzau and his Danish army on their arrival back from their looting train in Västergötland, southwest of Sweden.

 Prelude

-During the mid-1560s, an army of 8,000 men and 600 cavalry under Daniel Rantzau had continuously plundered and looted the Swedish southwest coast of Västergörland and burnt several towns; for instance, Bogesund, Falköping, Skara, and Lidköping were destroyed.
+During the mid-1560s, an army of 8,000 men and 600 cavalry under Daniel Rantzau had continuously plundered and looted the Swedish southwest coast of Västergötland and burnt several towns; for instance, Bogesund, Falköping, Skara, and Lidköping were destroyed.
 However, after repeated raids, diseases as well as subsequent threats from a nearby Swedish army under command of Charles de Mornay, the Danes were forced to retreat back to Denmark.
 Charles de Mornay was ordered to encounter the Danes with his army stationed in Värnamo.
 Some skirmishes occurred, one of them at Tråvads bridge where the Danes suffered some heavy casualties.

 Charles de Mornay later received orders from the Swedish king Erik XIV to gather the Allmoge (farmers from the agrarian society) in Småland to obtain and build blocking defences in order to halt the Danish retreat.
 In that way, Erik's force would maybe make it to capture them.
 Preparations were made and trees, stones, and other wooden material were felled or built across the roads.

 The Danish army which was retreating to Alingsås church, realized the risk of the march with the nearby Swedish army of 3,880 infantry and 1,450 cavalry under de Mornay, thus chose to go through Brobacka, meanwhile suffering losses due to sickness and starvation.